mbrio/react-boilerplate/README.md

 ## Production vs Development

-When running the build script grunt will try and load in the webpack config file associated with the `NODE_ENV` environment variable.
+When running the build script grunt will try and load in the Webpack config file associated with the `NODE_ENV` environment variable.
 If `NODE_ENV` is not set then it will default to the *development* environment.
-The webpack config file must be named *webpack.{environment}.config.js* where *{environment}* is replaced with the environment's name (e.g. webpack.development.config.js).
+The Webpack config file must be named *webpack.{environment}.config.js* where *{environment}* is replaced with the environment's name (e.g. webpack.development.config.js).

-The Webpack configuration files supplied with React Boilerplate make available a global `NODE_ENV` variable within the React application through the use of `webpack.DefinePlugin` that corresponds with the environment specified.
+The Webpack configuration files supplied with React Boilerplate make available a global `NODE_ENV` variable within the compiled React application.
+This is done through the use of the `webpack.DefinePlugin`.

 ## Project Layout

-All source code resides in the *src* directory.
+All source code resides in the *src* directory, the compiled static application will reside in the *build* directory.

 ### Initialization